alperenyildiz/FaceDedectionSystem-Distrubuted/README.md

 # DistrubutedFacesDedection
- Distrubuted system project that catches wanted/criminals designed for security institutions.Demo For now...
+ Distrubuted system project that catches wanted/criminals designed for security institutions.
+ We used Apache Hadoop Technology as distributed database.